AzureAD/azure-activedirectory-library-for-android/README.md

 2. Then select gradle.
 3. Then click the generate credentials button

 Then add the following to your gradle properties (in your user folder on windows in the .gradle folder.
-You may need to create this file: gradle.properties.For Mac,if gradle is not already installed or don't know where it is installed, you can do it easily through [brew](https://brew.sh/).
-You can run 'brew install gradle' to install it and 'brew info gradle' to find installed location.
-Learn more about gradle configuration properties [here](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties)) file replacing with the token values from the generate credentials UI:
+You may need to create this file: gradle.properties.
+Learn more about gradle configuration properties [here](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties)) file using the token values from the generate credentials UI:

 ```gradle.properties
 vstsUsername=VSTS